What is the Battle of the Books (aka Book Bowl)

 When does it Start?

-Right before Winter Break students will form teams and check out the books.
-We have many copies of the Battle titles.
+Battle starts right before Winter Break.
+Students will form teams and can then check out the books.
+We have multiple copies of the Battle titles.
 The Battle books will count as part of your regular checkouts.
 You may check out 2 Battle books at one time.
-All the Battle books will be reserved only for BB partitipants.
-Students are also encouraged to check the public library for copies if what they need is not available or for audiobooks.
+All the Battle books will be reserved only for Battle participants.
+Students are encouraged to check the public library for copies of the books or for audiobooks as long as they are unabridged.